CO2 emissions, overview

 1. Decide whether or not the pricing weight of the order compared to the capacity of the vehicle is to be taken into account.

-2. Decide whether you want to enter the CO2 emissions of the fuel in the fuel register, (so that you can then enter the fuel and fuel consumption of the vehicles, vehicle types and/or price vehicle types).
+2. Decide whether you wish to enter the fuel’s CO2 emissions in the fuel register (so that you can then enter the fuel and fuel consumption for the vehicles, vehicle types and/or price vehicle types).

-3. Enter CO2 emissions for the Vehicles, Vehicle Types and Price Vehicle Types, either by entering the fuel and fuel consumption, or by entering the CO2 emissions (in g/km) directly in Opter.
+3. Enter the CO2 emissions for the vehicles, vehicle types and price vehicle types, either by specifying the fuel and fuel consumption, or by entering the CO2 emissions (in g/km) directly in Opter.

-4. Decide whether you want to set the CO2 emission factor for some or all services, and possibly for some price vehicle types under the service.
+4. Decide whether you want to set the CO₂ emission factor for some or all services, and possibly for certain price vehicle types within the service.

-5. If you work with consignments, you can choose whether the calculated CO2 emissions of the consignment order should be distributed between the original orders, and if so, how the CO2 emissions should be distributed.
+5. If you work with consignments, you can choose whether the calculated CO2 emissions for the consignment order should be allocated across the original orders, and if so, how the CO2 emissions should be allocated.

-6. If a subcontractor carries out the shipment, your Opter can obtain information on the CO2 emissions via EDI, the subcontractor register (in Opter 2025.12.00 and later), or the price vehicle type.
+6. If a subcontractor carries out the shipment, your Opter system can obtain information on CO2 emissions via EDI, the subcontractor register (in Opter 2025.12.00 and later versions), or the price vehicle type.

 The settings are described in more detail in Settings for CO2 emission calculations.